cloudspace360/Terraform_repo/README.md

 # Terraform_repo
 TERRAFORM INSTALLATION

-Sure, I can help with that!
 Here's a step-by-step guide to installing Terraform on RHEL 9, along with some key insights about Terraform.

 ### **Installing Terraform on RHEL 9**